ptupitsyn/ptupitsyn.github.io/_posts/2020-11-11-Ignite-on-NET-5.md

 title: Apache Ignite on .NET 5
 ---

-Notes on .NET 5 and Apache Ignite
+Notes on .NET 5 release and Apache Ignite

 # Ignite + .NET 5